 We need to design most adaptations, so we will work in consultation with you and your Occupational Therapist, to meet your individual needs.
 An Adaptations Agency Project Officer will contact you to arrange a visit.

 This may take several months, depending on the priority and current level of demand.
 We will keep you informed of how long this process is likely to take.

 We can provide the following services:

-- help with red tape - for instance, you may need to apply for Building Control approval or a grant or you may qualify for a Disabled Facilities Grant.
-We can process and approve it for you
+- Help with red tape.
+For instance, you may need to apply for Building Control approval which we can process for you

-- support to help make sure that you get the best quality work for the best value
+- Support to help make sure that you get quality work for the best value

-- regular visits whilst the works are underway to supervise on your behalf
+- Regular visits while the works are underway to supervise on your behalf

 After the Project Officer has visited you, the time taken to complete the works depends on the size and complexity of the scheme.
 A simple ramp may be installed within a few days, whereas a complex extension will take over 6 months.

-If you are a Nottingham City Homes tenant, adaptations are currently FREE because the Council, as landlord, pays for all the work.
+If you are a Nottingham City Homes tenant, adaptations are currently free because the Council, as a landlord, pays for all the work.

 If you own your own home or are a private tenant, you may be eligible for a Disabled Facilities Grant to assist you in paying for the adaptations.

 A Disabled Facilities Grant is a sum of money offered to you, if you are eligible, to cover: